Ginger Snaps (film): Development

-Director John Fawcett has said: "I knew that I wanted to make a metamorphosis movie and a horror film.
+John Fawcett, a fan of Monster movies and David Cronenberg, was inspired to write a story about the relationship between two female protagonists during horrific events after watching Heavenly Creatures (1994).
+Fawcett stated that "I knew that I wanted to make a metamorphosis movie and a horror film.
 I also knew that I wanted to work with girls".
 In January 1995, he talked to screenwriter Karen Walton, who was initially reluctant to write the script due to the horror genre's reputation for weak characters, poor storytelling, and a negative portrayal of women.
 However, Fawcett convinced Walton the film would re-interpret the genre.

-Walton has said, "a lot of werewolf movies seemed very much the same.
-My favourite was of course An American Werewolf in London, because it was at least a little punk about it, but it was still two white dudes grappling with the beast inside of them...
-I love stories that work on a lot of different levels, for a whole bunch of different kinds of people.
-That it turned out to be OK in the marketplace as just one girl's voice – and a director who really wanted to support that – is remarkable, I think, for the day".
+In 1996, Walton met with Vincenzo Natali, who was writing Cube, at the Canadian Film Centre and she later stated that Ginger Snaps and Cube were "cross-pollinating each other".
+Natali and Walton previously worked together on Elevated.
+Walton viewed most werewolf films as the same and that while An American Werewolf in London was her favourite werewolf film, "it was still two white dudes grappling with the beast inside of them".

 Fawcett and Walton encountered trouble financing the film.
 They approached producer Steve Hoban, with whom they had worked before, and he agreed to produce the film.
 Hoban employed Ken Chubb to edit and polish the story, and after two years they were ready to seek financiers.

+The $4.5 million budget for the film came from public and private sourcing.
+Telefilm Canada contributed $1.25 million and the Canadian Television Fund contributed a similar amount.
 Motion International committed to co-financing and Canadian distribution, and Trimark Pictures agreed to be the co-financier, U.S. distributor, and international sales agent.
-The film seemed ready to go into production by fall of 1998; however, negotiations with Trimark caused the producers to miss the budgeting deadline for Telefilm Canada, the Canadian federal film funding agency.
+Hoban formed Copperheart Entertainment in 1999, and Ginger Snaps was the first project it supported.
+Production seemed ready to go into production by fall of 1998; however, negotiations with Trimark caused the producers to miss the budgeting deadline for Telefilm.
 Rather than go ahead with only 60% of the funding, Hoban decided to wait a year for Telefilm's funding.
 During this interval, Trimark dropped the film.
-Lionsgate Films, who Trimark would end up merging with in 2000, took Trimark's place, and Unapix Entertainment agreed to distribute the film on DVD, along with Artisan Entertainment for the American DVD release.
-The film's budget was $4.5 million.
+Lionsgate Films, who Trimark would end up merging with in 2000, took Trimark's place.
+Wendy Lill, the New Democratic Party's federal culture critic, was critical of Telefilm's financial support of the film due to its violence.